Dawn Lakes Regional Sewer District

 Name Appointing Authority Term Start Term End

-Records
+Records Division

-The Records Section maintains all department police reports and documents.
+The Records Division maintains all department police reports and documents.
 As stipulated by the Freedom of Information Act, police reports are available to the public, courts, and media.
 You may obtain a copy of police reports.

 Obtaining a copy of your Crash Report is now easier than ever.
 Simply go to www.buycrash.com and enter the requested information.
 You can view, download, and print your report without driving to the reporting agency's office.